Twicecoaster: Lane 2

-Twicecoaster: Lane 2 is the reissue of South Korean girl group Twice's third extended play (EP) Twicecoaster: Lane 1.
-It was released digitally and physically on February 20, 2017, by JYP Entertainment.
+Twicecoaster: Lane 2 is the reissue of South Korean girl group Twice's third extended play (EP), Twicecoaster: Lane 1.
+It was released on February 20, 2017, by JYP Entertainment.
 It contains thirteen tracks, including the lead single, "Knock Knock".

 Background and release

 On January 18, 2017, it was reported that Twice would be releasing a special album after their concert in Seoul.
 In early February, Twice officially announced the release of the reissue of Twicecoaster: Lane 1, titled Twicecoaster: Lane 2, on February 20 with the brand new track "Knock Knock".

 The track list for Twicecoaster: Lane 2 was revealed on February 12.
-It contains thirteen tracks: the seven songs from the original release, additional two new songs, a remix version and instrumental of "TT", as well as the instrumental tracks of "Like Ooh-Ahh" from The Story Begins and "Cheer Up" from Page Two.
+It contains thirteen tracks: the seven songs from the original release, two additional new songs, a remix version and instrumental of "TT", and instrumental tracks of "Like Ooh-Ahh" from The Story Begins and "Cheer Up" from Page Two.
 The group concept images and individual teasers of Twice were released in the next four days.

-Two music video teasers for "Knock Knock" were released on February 17 and 18 at midnight.
-The first teaser started with the sound of knock which was heard on the ending of the music video for "TT", while the second teaser showed the members dressed in a variety of outfits that flash by in the stop-motion video.
+Two music video teasers for "Knock Knock" were released on February 17 and 18.
+The first teaser started with a knock, which was heard at the end of the music video for "TT", while the second teaser showed the members dressed in various outfits that flash by in the stop-motion video.

-The final group image teaser was released on February 19 at midnight.
+The final group image teaser was released on February 19.
 Twice also greeted the fans via Naver V Live for a comeback countdown at 23:30 KST.
-The album, along with the music video for "Knock Knock", was officially released the next day.
+The album and the music video for "Knock Knock" were officially released the next day.
 It was also released as a digital download on various music sites.

 Promotion

-On February 20, 2017, Twice had a live broadcast on Naver V Live at 20:00 KST to celebrate their comeback with fans.
-The group talked about the album, the title track "Knock Knock" and its music video, as well as their first solo concert which was held on February 17–19 and Asian tour.
-They also performed the full choreography of "Knock Knock" for the first time.
+On February 20, 2017, Twice had a live broadcast on Naver V Live at 10:00 KST to celebrate their comeback with fans.
+The group talked about the album, the lead single "Knock Knock" and its music video, their first solo concert (held on February 17–19) and their subsequent Asian tour.
+They also performed the full choreography of "Knock Knock".

-The next day, Twice recorded their appearance on the February 25th episode of You Hee-yeol's Sketchbook, their first variety show for Twicecoaster: Lane 2.
-The group's appearance was included in the show's special monthly episodes with the concept "songs I want to sing for those in their 20s."
+The next day, Twice recorded their appearance on You Hee-yeol's Sketchbook, their first variety show for Twicecoaster: Lane 2.
+The group's appearance aired on February 25 and was included in the show's special monthly episodes with the concept "Songs I want to sing for those in their 20s".

 On February 23, Twice held their first comeback stage on M Countdown.
-It was then followed by performances on the February 24th, 25th and 26th episode of Music Bank, Show!
-Music Core and Inkigayo, respectively. continued on the March 7th episode of The Show, and Show Champion on the 8th.
+It was then followed by performances on Music Bank, Show!
+Music Core and Inkigayo, on February 24–26.
+Promotion on music shows continued with The Show and Show Champion on March 7–8, and ended with a final performance on Inkigayo on March 12.

-The group ended their music show promotions on the March 12th episode of Inkigayo.